 The hardware compatibility list contains information about supported hardware and is updated regularly.
 You can use any commodity hardware that is certified and mentioned in the hardware compatibility list.

-For the latest information on supported hardware, visit the following URL:
+For the latest information on supported hardware, see the compatibility list at: